justanotherdot/justanotherdot/site/posts/picking-variants-or-fields-out-of-collections-of-enums.md

 }

 pub fn main() {
-    // method access off type.
+    // Method access off type.
     let a = E::A { x: 1 };
     let b = E::B { x: 2 };
     assert_eq!(a.as_x(), Some(1));
     assert_eq!(b.as_x(), Some(2));

-    // associated function on impl.
+    // Associated function on impl.
     let a = E::A { x: 1 };
     let b = E::B { x: 2 };
     assert_eq!(E::as_x(&a), Some(1));
     assert_eq!(E::as_x(&b), Some(2));

-    // in a collection.
+    // In a collection.
     let a = E::A { x: 1 };
     let b = E::B { x: 2 };
     let as_and_bs = vec![a, b];
     let xs = as_and_bs.iter().filter_map(E::as_x).collect::<Vec<i32>>();
     assert_eq!(xs, vec![1, 2]);

-    // selecting a field as a dummy pattern match. let b = E::B { x: 2 };
+    // Selecting a field as a dummy pattern match. let b = E::B { x: 2 };
     let xs = Some(&b).and_then(E::as_b);
     assert_eq!(xs, Some(&E::B { x: 2 }));